 Fall is the time of the year when Jewish people and an increasing number of Christians celebrate some special days.
 The Jews commemorate these festivals as part of their culture which is rooted in their history of release from Egyptian slavery, their journey through the desert, their settlement in Canaan and their religious and agricultural rituals enjoined to them by the Mosaic law.
 Christians who celebrate these festivals do so for a variety of reasons.
 Some think that commemorating these is compulsory and a refusal to keep them is a violation of God’s command.
 Others want to show solidarity with modern Israel as “the people of God” hence the celebrations.

 The majority of Christians who celebrate the Jewish festivals as well as those who do not observe them believe that these Old Testament feasts were all part of the Old Covenant agreement that Jesus came to fulfil.
 Consequently, it is common knowledge among them, that the meaning of these festivals is made clear in the life, mission, sacrifice, resurrection and present work of the triune God.

 Interpretations of the meaning of these festivals vary from group to group and from person to person.
-One group, in particular, have long held traditions and interpretations that bear no resemblance to Scripture.
+One group, in particular, have long held traditions and interpretations that bear little resemblance to Scripture.